 A CRM should provide your team members with a unified sales and marketing dashboard.
 When all internal stakeholders are on the same page, your marketing functions fire on all cylinders.

-Also look for a feature that allows you to create custom forms that can be used for lead capture.
-Most CRMs have a co-branded marketing feature with referral partners, and some even offer a huge library of available materials.
+Most CRMs have the ability to do some form of co-branded marketing with referral partners, and some even offer a huge library of available materials.

 And it’s not enough for the software to merely prompt your team to make calls or follow up, the best CRM packages include battle-tested scripts for your team to follow so your messaging is consistent, persuasive and professional.

 Built-in campaigns for lead and partner management function more like workflows, with 1-to-1 emails and tasks.
 They act like project management for a lead and a loan.

 The bottom line is that your CRM should centralize and automate your marketing and sales workflows without making clients and referral partners feel like just another number.